Goals

 Nutrition strategy

 Recomposition nutrition is not dramatic.
 Keep protein high, keep calorie swings small, and place enough carbohydrate around training to support good sessions.
+A good starting point is maintenance calories or a small deficit, then a slow adjustment after a fair trial if the waist and photos are not moving.

 Macro